 There are federal licenses and permits needed to ship furs outside of the country.
 Please check with the U.S. Fish and Wildlife Service (USFWS) if you intend to ship fur out of Alaska to another country such as Canada.
 If you intend to ship a raw or tanned lynx, river otter, or wolf skin out of the country (for example from Alaska to a fur dealer in Canada) you must obtain a federal wildlife export permit (also called a CITES permit), a federal import/export license, and arrange for inspection of all furs by a federal agent.
-In Alaska, these FEDERAL permits/licenses can be obtained from the following:
+In Alaska, these FEDERAL permits/licenses can be obtained from the USFWS Import/Export Office in Anchorage (907) 271-6198.